sarahzu/DS-for-SE-2018-Seminar/Worksheet_defect_prediction_paper_1_and_3.md

 1. What is the **main research question/goal**? _(there may be more than one, but usually there is an overarching research question/goal.)
 (Alice)

-The main goal of this paper is to throughfully examine the reason why process metrics are better than code metrics for defect prediciton.
-In order to reach this goal they investigated several research questions in which they compared code metrics with defect metrics.
+The main goal of this paper is to not only find out whether process metrics are better predictors than code metrics but also to throughfully examine the reason why process metrics are better.
+In order to reach this goal they investigated several research questions in which they compared code metrics with defect metrics regarding different aspects such as performance, stability, portability (cross-project prediction) and stasis.

 2. Why is this paper **important**?
 (Sarah)